nixelsolutions/sysinfo_influxdb/README.md

 Configure the connection to InfluxDB
 ------------------------------------

-`nixelsolutions/sysinfo_influxdb` needs to know the information of your InfluxDB instante used to send metrics to.
+`nixelsolutions/sysinfo_influxdb` needs to know the information of your InfluxDB instance used to send metrics to.
 Please provide the following environment variables when running your sysinfo_influxdb container:

 ```
 INFLUXDB_HOST=**ChangeMe**          Host of your InfluxDB (without protocol)